Sneaky Devils or Life Enriching Critters?

 Let’s dive in.

-What if I told you he’s beyond affectionate, he constantly cuddling always making you feel appreciated and his second favourite nighttime activity is making sure that he purrs on your chest until you fall asleep before joining his kitty brother for their furry rest.
+What if I told you he’s beyond affectionate, he constantly cuddles you always making you feel appreciated and his second favourite nighttime activity is making sure that he purrs on your chest until you fall asleep before joining his kitty brother for their furry rest.
 Aside from his nighttime stomach bombings and panicked yelling whenever he’s forced in the car, he’s a bundle of pure love.
 Doesn’t sound so bad with all the affection, does it?

 Let’s take a quick detour for some fun… Math.